shipleydm/IS7024_Project/README.md

 As a user interested in movies, I want to be able to search movies based on movie name or imdb id.

 ### Dependencies
-Movies data is available and accessible.
+Movie data is available and accessible.

 ### Assumptions
 Names are stated in English.